cs-fullstack-master/project3-Django/README.md

 - 1pt: Web page is too busy.
 People reading it cannot find what they want quickly.
 Excessive use of graphic elements

 ### Functionality (10 pts)
-Create an expense app to allow users to log their expenses and put funds toward their emergency fund.
+Create an expense app to allow users to log their checking and savings account.
+When creating a user

 #### 2pts
 When you're not logged in, provide a landing page suggesting users to create a new account with your site to save them money.
-When creating a new user allow them to provide their current balance and set an amount for an emergency fund.
+When creating a new user allow them to provide their current balance and set a goal for their savings account.

 #### 8pts
-Signed in users should see their balance, emergency fund status, and history of expenses/deposits on the index page.
-Allow the user to deposit or expense a fund with a name, amount, and date to either their balance or emergency fund.
+Signed in users should see their balance, goal for their savings account, and history of withdrawals and deposits into both accounts on the index page.
+Allow the user to deposit or withdraw a fund with a description, amount, and date to either their balance or savings account.

 <hr>

 #### Extra Work:
-Create a user profile page that allows them to change their emergency fund.
+Create a user profile page that allows the user to change edit their name and savings account goal.
 Display total withdrawn and total deposited.

 #### Extra extra work:
 Allow a user to tag/group withdrawals when creating a withdrawal.